UTA-REST/Degrad-Magboltz-gas-translation/README.md

 * **Also, make sure to include those arraies from the .npy file to your gas function.**

-* **Now look at a gas function that is in PyBoltz.
+* **Now look at a gas function that is in PyGasMix.
 For example, DME.pyx, as its a short function.
 This will give you an insight on how the function should look.**

 * **Make sure to map the COMMON block variables to the corresponding ones in the Gasmix object.
 Check the Gas.pxd object to see the list of the variables the Fortran COMMON block variables map to.**